OpenAI-Charts/codex/ChartsGPT.md

 ## ChartsGPT Installation on Windows
-The installer script is the recommended method for installing an **XRPL Node**.
-It handles Node detection, installation, and onboarding in one step.
+_The Powershell command is the recommended way to install **ChartsGPT**.
+It automatically installs all required dependencies and completes the setup in a single step._

 ### Step 1: Open Powershell.
 Press `Win + R`, type `Powershell`, and press **Enter**.